Driving In Japan 日本での運転

 Providing you have a valid Japanese license or an international driver's license and a foreign driver's license that is at least 3 months old and is approved by the Japanese authorities then you can legally hire or buy a car while in Japan.

 Hiring a car, rather than owning one, is becoming a cheaper option and is worth considering if you are a resident or visitor in Japan.
 Car hire companies congregate near major railway stations and ferry terminals in the big cities.

 Cars in Japan drive on the LEFT, with the steering wheel on the right of the vehicle.

 Apart from Expressways, there are few toll roads in Japan, and the mostly two-lane Expressways are your best bet for getting anywhere quickly.

-Unless you have an ETC unit and card in your vehicle, you will need to stop at the toll barrier as you enter a Japanese Expressway and take a ticket.
+Unless you have an ETC (Electronic Toll Collection) unit and card in your vehicle, you will need to stop at the toll barrier as you enter a Japanese Expressway and take a ticket.

 When you exit the Expressway, produce the ticket and pay the toll in cash or using a pre-paid Expressway card, which can be purchased at service areas on Expressways.

 Service areas can be found at regular intervals of 50 to 150 kilometers with restaurants, convenience stores, gasoline, overnight parking, toilets and maps.

 Some typical driving times on the Expressway are 5 hours from Kyoto